ivedantsharma/tesseract-assignment/README.md

 ## API Endpoints

 1. Extract Text from Image
-# POST /api/get-text
+- POST: /api/get-text

 2. Get Bounding Boxes
-# POST /api/get-bboxes
+- POST: /api/get-bboxes

 You can test the API using tools like Postman or cURL by sending a POST request with the required body.
 Feel free to modify the sections, add more details, or adjust the usage examples as needed!